Leslieying/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am now a CSC-funded PhD candidate who focuses on marine biogeochemistry modelling studies at University of Bristol.
-Before this, I had some experience in marine ecology, including studying the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay, China.
-In my daily life, I'm a big fan of tennis, guitar and snooker.
+I am a CSC-funded PhD candidate at at University of Bristol and focus on marine biogeochemistry modelling studies.
+I had experience in marine ecology.
+Specifically speaking, I studied the nekton community structure and their trophic interaction patterns in Daya Bay and Kaozhouyang Bay, China.
+In my daily life, I'm a big fan of tennis, guitar and pool.